fossasia/loklak_webclient/README.md

 ### Config

-- Set the apiUrl var in `custom_configFile.json` to set the server address in `apiUrl`
+- Set the apiUrl var in `custom_configFile.json` to set the server address
-- Set the domain var in `custom_configFile.json` to set the domain where site is hosted in `domain`
+- Set the domain var in `custom_configFile.json` to set the domain where site is hosted

+Create a Twitter app at https://apps.twitter.com
+- Set the twitterConsumerKey var in `custom_configFile.json` to set the Consumer Key (API Key) from your Twitter app
+- Set the twitterConsumerSecret var in `custom_configFile.json` to set the Consumer Secret from your Twitter app

 ### Troubleshooting